jmuehlig/perf-cpp/docs/recording-parallel.md

 ## Per-CPU-Core Counters

-`perf::MultiCoreEventCounter` records events on specified CPU cores, capturing activity from all processes running there.
+`perf::MultiCoreEventCounter` records events on specified CPU cores.
+It captures activity from all processes running on those cores.

 > [!NOTE]
 > This requires `perf_event_paranoid < 1`.
 See the [perf paranoid setting](perf-paranoid.md).